s06a/quantitative-analysis/README.md

 Learn portfolio management using python

 # Topics to cover
-  - Basics of financial matematics and calculation
+  - Basics of financial mathematics and calculation
   - Basics of asset management
   - CAPM
   - Multifactor models